Developing Spree

 Consistent code style is enforced via automated linters.
 Please make sure your changes pass linting before submitting a PR.

 **Ruby:** We use [RuboCop](https://rubocop.org/) for Ruby code.
 The configuration lives in `server/.rubocop.yml` and is shipped with [spree-starter](https://github.com/spree/spree-starter), so it's only available after running `pnpm server:setup`.
-Run it from the `server/` directory:
+Run it inside the container via the CLI:

 ```bash theme={"theme":"night-owl"}